mtiller/ModelicaBook/text/source/behavior/discrete/sampling.rst

 -------------------

-In Modelica version 3.3, new features were introduced to address concerns about non-deterministic discrete behavior.
+In Modelica version 3.3, new features were introduced to address concerns about non-deterministic discrete behavior [Elmqvist]_.
 In this section, we'll present some examples of how these issues presented themselves before version 3.3 and show how these new features help address them.

 To start, consider the following model: